-Noticed your fish suddenly displaying some unusual behavior?
-Want to know if there’s a cause for concern?
 Why do fish lay at the bottom of the tank?
-How can you tell if it’s normal fish behavior or if you need to intervene?
+How can you tell if this is normal fish behavior or if you need to intervene?

 Making the distinction between what is normal fish behavior and what is not will help you enjoy your fish more in the long run.